WallStreetMojo

 Total Variable Cost

-Total Variable Cost can be defined as sum total of all the variable costs that would change in the proportion to the output or the production of units and therefore helps in analyzing the overall costing and profitability of the company.
-It can be calculated as the multiplying the number of units produced with the Variable cost per unit.
+Total Variable Cost is defined as the total of all the variable costs that would change in proportion to the output or the production of units and therefore helps in analyzing the overall costing and profitability of the company.

 Total Variable Cost Formula = Number of Units Produced x Variable Cost Per Unit